Buying real estate in Thailand?

 As a Thai Real Estate Broker based in Phuket, Attaya possesses deep knowledge of the Thai market.
 Her insider perspective and local connections provide invaluable insights for property investors who want to make their dream come true in the Land of Smiles.
 Speaking with her allowed us to go back to the blog post, improve a few elements, and include her personal insights for a richer experience.

-What ownership rights can foreigners actually get when buying property in Thailand?
+What are the most common risks foreigners face when buying property in Thailand?

 It's something we develop in our Thailand property pack.